coliform/doorlock/README.md

 ### InterStellar

 The app that runs on users phones.
 It is used to register new users, add faces, remote control, and watch a live stream from the door on the camera.

+### license-server

+Not completely related to the door lock, this is a license server built in Node.
+README.md inside